propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.3 - 2023-11-30 =
+* Added support for Bricks Builder page builder
+* Improved license validation to ensure a feature can be used
+* Added support for new negotiator and office tags in match email body template: [negotiator_name], [negotiator_email_address], [office_name] and [office_email_address]
+* Improved property/applicant AJAX searches when adding a viewing.
+Show 'Loading...' when a search is being performed, and abort any previous requests as sometimes the could complete in a different order than they were made, thus giving odd results
+* Updated storing of 'hot' and applicant department when saving and deleting relationships.
+Storing applicant department(s) against the top-level contact will allow us to do improved filtering and speed up property matches
+* Corrected issue with deleting applicant relationships whem multiple existed
+* Corrected default Elementor Gallery widget layout
+* Declared compatibility for WordPress 6.4.1

 = 2.0.2 - 2023-11-08 =
 * Added individual Elementor widgets for each line of the address